|

 in our area, despite an increase in interest, especially among young people.

-to sell rescued fabric and yarn.
+us a corner to sell rescued fabric and yarn.

 We have maintained our “green” roots all along the way, promoting